Date:

 • All applicable State and Commonwealth anti-discrimination and equal opportunity laws

-Suppliers and Businesses must also comply with any regulations or instruments made under any of the Acts listed above.
+Suppliers and businesses must also comply with any regulations or instruments made under any of the Acts listed above.

-If the Supplier or Business operates outside of Victoria, it must demonstrate that it complies with the equivalent applicable laws and regulations in other States and Territories of Australia including but not limited to the following:
+If the supplier or business operates outside of Victoria, it must demonstrate that it complies with the equivalent applicable laws and regulations in other States and Territories of Australia including but not limited to the following:

 Victorian lawOther States and Territories